What’s it all about?

 What is a nature reserve and what is it for?

 This region was covered in ice and snow around 13000 years ago.
 Once this retreated towards the Arctic again, wildlife returned here and so did humans!
-For the past 12000 years or so, wild things and humans found a way to live together in a fairly balanced way.
+For the past 12000 years or so of history, wild things and humans found a way to live together in a fairly balanced way.
 Farmers farmed; hunters hunted, and although a lot of land was cleared of trees to make good land for cereal crops and animal grazing, nature seemed to do well in partnership with us humans.
 But then the machine age began around 250 years ago and more humans needed space to live and work in.
 This expansion of the human population is continuing and it’s putting a terrible strain on wildlife and wild places!

 Many once common native animals, plants, insects, birds, reptiles, trees and shrubs have become scarce and some have either vanished completely into history or will do soon if we don’t do something to try to help them fight back for survival.
 For several decades, people have realised that something drastic has to be done to help wildlife to survive.
 That’s why organisations like the RSPB, The Woodland Trust and many other conservation organisations were started.

 Fell End Nature Reserve is not only for wildlife but also for you to enjoy.
 Thanks to this vision and the ongoing work of a team of volunteer experts and other field-working volunteers, Fell End Nature Reserve is already offering each and every one of you a precious and wonderful chance to witness, listen to and experience an amazing diversity of life living in a natural and undisturbed environment.
 Already we have seen more than 40 kinds of birds on the reserve.
 And the chances are that we will find hundreds of types of plants, dozens of kinds of large and small mammals, reptiles and amphibians- and thousands of species of insects!